9: Churpo Gurpo…Marko Spooko (Chapter Nine…Undead Trouble)

 “What?” asked Skippy.

 “The Chief’s already in a meeting,” replied Dulp.
-“I really hope it’s just the zombies in there and no more orcs have showed up.”
+“I really hope it’s just the zombies in there and no more orcs have shown up.”

 “Right,” frowned Skippy.
 “That would be…problematic.”